viniciuscva/qqespm-gs/README.md

 ## Reproducibility Guide

+Having PostgreSQL with PostGIS and Elasticsearch locally installed is required for running the scripts.
+Also, the python libs dependencies are specified in `requirements.txt`.

 Follow the steps in `data/README.md` file to get two base POIs datasets in CSV files (`london_pois_5500.csv` for Experiment 1 from Paper and `london_pois_bbox.csv` for Experiment 2 from Paper).